Apps

 Store owner access_token constraint

 Typically, only store owners (opens in a new tab) and authorized users can create API accounts and access_tokens for a store.
-However, when an app is approved to be publicly available for additional stores to install, it can generate access_tokens on behalf of store owners.
+However, when an app is approved to be publicly available for additional stores to install, it can generate access_tokens on behalf of store owners and authorized users.

 Overview